department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 - Anxiety

 #### Is there anything that might affect the amount of my compensation?
-**If you have dependents and your combined disability is rated at greater than 30%,** we may add to the amount of your compensation.
+**If you have dependents and your combined disability is rated at greater than 30%,** we may add to the amount of your compensation. <br>
 **If you receive military retirement pay, disability severance pay, or separation incentive payments,** your compensation may end up being less than it otherwise would be.

 [Learn more about disability compensation rates](https://www.benefits.va.gov/COMPENSATION/rates-index.asp).